hanzi4389604/Unet_1Channel/ReadMe.txt

 This structure is only for 1 input chennel and 1 output channel.

-For medical images, it may have several input layers with RGB or multispectral images, this Unet need to be changed accordingly.
+For medical images, it may has several input channels with RGB or multispectral channels, the channels in this Unet-Network need to be changed accordingly.

-Meanwhile, the output have only 1 class for this practice, and other corresponding changes need to be made for multi-class output data.
+Meanwhile, the output data has only 1 class for this practice, and other corresponding changes need to be made for multi-class output data.

 Only the code for N.network training is uploaded.